 The ongoing implementation of our Customer Access Strategy is also an important part of our next phase of development and is inextricably linked to the need for commercial thinking and wider savings programme.
-The single customer support team created in 2013 has already proven the benefits of both integrated first-point-of-contact support and promoting channel shift.
+The single customer support team created in 2013 continues to embed the benefits of both integrated first-point-of-contact support and promoting channel shift.